nervous system

 it is now clear that neural crest cells also play an important part in development of skeletal elements and other structures in the head and neck region

-Clearly neural crest cells have diverse fates within the embryo, and contribute to many important structures.
+Neural crest cells have diverse fates within the embryo, and contribute to many important structures.

 ventricles of the brain, cerebrospinal fluid